-In the event that you’re out of Pakistan, you may assign a friend or relative on your behalf in Pakistan through a Special Power of Attorney.
-You may also use our Overseas Pakistani Legal Services for your matter also.
+If you’re out of Pakistan, you may assign a friend or relative on your behalf in Pakistan through a Special Power of Attorney.
+You may also use us via our Overseas Pakistani Legal Services for your matter.

 Below is our 3 Step Guide on how to deal with Cybercrime in Pakistan.
 This is something that you can do yourself, although we would recommend you get legal advice first.

-There you need to record as much information as possible (Screenshots, weblinks, SMS messages etc) and list it in a report, in chronological order.
+There you need to record as much information as possible (including evidence such as Screenshots, weblinks, SMS messages, etc) and list it in a report, in chronological order.
 This will make the investigation process easier.

-Names, locations, details of the incident, ensure to record each and every aspect possible (at the same time, try to ensure its not a novel!
+Names, locations, and details of the incident, ensure to record every aspect possible (at the same time, try to ensure it’s not a novel!
 Keep it short and simple, highlighting the criminal aspects).

-Once you have drafted a report, submit them in all relevant departments (i.e. Submit a Report to The Federal Investigation Authority, Submit an Application to The Police, Pakistan Telecommunication Authority etc).
+Once you have drafted a report, submit it to all relevant departments (i.e. Submit a Report to The Federal Investigation Authority, Submit an Application to The Police, Pakistan Telecommunication Authority, etc).

-When submitting reports and applications in , it is key to note down the dates of the report submitted with either a receipt slip or a diary room number.
+When submitting reports and applications, it is key to note down the dates of the report submitted with either a receipt slip or a diary room number.

-By simply submitting a report online doesn’t mean that your job is over.
-It is vital to take regular updates of how far your application has progressed.
-If you ever feel that you’re matter is not being taken seriously then complain either to the same apartment (to Senior Level) or to the Wafaqi Mohtasib.
+Simply submitting a report online doesn’t mean that your job is over.
+It is vital to take regular updates on how far your application has progressed.
+If you ever feel that your matter is not being taken seriously then complain either to the same apartment (to Senior Level) or to the Wafaqi Mohtasib.
 In all events, court intervention is always an option.